BobbedBob/BobbedBob/README.md

 # hi im bobby
 ## average programmer, student, and maths enjoyer

-i use: python with django, bootstrap, postgresql, microsoft azure, flavours of linux *(mainly fedora & ubuntu)*, and git.
+my stack: python with django, bootstrap, postgresql, microsoft azure, flavours of linux *(mainly fedora & ubuntu)*, and git.

 i also know some lua and c/c++.